Mach 2 (film): Plot

-Elsewhere, two French Secret Service Agents that have apparently overheard the hijacking, chase Rogers and his men down the road towards a pre-prepared road block.
-Rogers sets an electromagnetic pulse bomb to destroy the French car, until the officer at the roadblock fires a shell at the agents.
-They skid off the road, violently roll down the cliffs and break up, killing Barry and his men instantly.
+However, two French Secret Service Agents have overheard the hijacking and chase the duo along the road towards a pre-prepared road block.
+Rogers sets an electromagnetic pulse bomb to destroy the car, until the officers at the roadblock fires a shell at the agents, whom plummet off a ravine to their deaths.

-On the Concorde, Jack and news employee Shannon Carpenter attempt to fly the Concorde but Jack can't fly an aircraft and is nicknamed "washout".
+On the Concorde, Jack and news employee Shannon Carpenter attempt to pilot the aircraft but Jack lacks the skills of aviation and is nicknamed "washout".
 The aircraft's radio is damaged due to the previous fight with one of Barry's men.
-Since Shannon is a former mechanic, she repairs the radio and restores contact with Paris Air Traffic control.
-Meanwhile, with it having been rumoured that the agents planted a nuclear device on the Concorde, Dulles air traffic control orders a nearby aircraft carrier to launch a fighter aircraft to intercept the Concorde before it reaches Paris.
-On the aircraft, Shannon announces to Dulles and Paris Orly airport that there is no device on the aircraft.
-She barely manages to order the fighter to abort, after two near misses from its missiles.
+Since Shannon is a former mechanic, she repairs the radio and restores contact with air traffic control just in time as F-14 jets intercept the aircraft on orders to shoot it down before it reaches Paris.
 Because of the explosion of a nearby missile fired from the fighter, the Concorde's fuel line is torn and is leaking fuel, compromising the arrival at Paris.

-With the plane low on fuel, Jack, is instructed via radio to land the Concorde at the airport.
-The landing is successful and the passengers depart safely.
+The plane runs out of fuel and on instruction via Paris control, Jack manages to glide the Concorde to a successful landing with the aid of emergency breaking nets.
 Shannon, having hidden the actual disk in the trash, hands over the disk containing confidential files to Stuart, making it possible for the war to be averted.
 Jack and Shannon finally engage in a passionate kiss and the film ends, displaying the Concorde.